tjorim/philips-airpurifier-coap/README.md

 ## Word of Caution

 Due to a bug in the Philips devices, this integration is rather instable.
 It might or might not work.
 Even if it seems ok at first, it might stop working after a while.
 Sometimes, a power cycle of the Philips device helps.
+Sometimes, only a power cycle and a Home Assistant restart together help.
+It is frustrating.
 Do not report this as an issue here.
 Nobody can help right now.

 It all goes back to some reverse engineering by @rgerganov and you can read about it here: https://xakcop.com/post/ctrl-air-purifier/